 Figure 2: Performance of LRU, Clock, and No Caching.
 The figures show the throughput of the storage system when Trace 1 is used.
-The figure on the left varies the age of a single disk along the x-axis.
-The figure on the right increases the number of two year old disks in the system.
+Graph A varies the age of a single disk along the x-axis.
+Graph B increases the number of two year old disks in the system.

-change the performance of a drive during an experiment.
+Performance-fault injection allows us to dynamically change the performance of a drive during an experiment.
 As described earlier, this could represent a disk stuttering before absolute failure, unexpected network traffic between the client and the drive, or a sudden workload imbalance.